EmadHelmi/herodotus/README.md

     )
     ```

-3. It's finished!!
-Seat back and just tell your logger object to log!
+3. You're all set!
+Lean back and simply instruct your logger object to start logging!
     1. Create the `logs` directory:

        ```bash